 The Battle of Kadesh is the oldest ever recorded military battle in history in which the details of formations and tactics are known.
-The battle took place in present day Syria between the Egyptians (Ramses II) and Hittite Empire (Muwatali II).
-Ramses, along with his bodyguard, arrived from the north to join the Amun division and to set up a fortified camp to await the Ra division, who were marching from the North.
-They captured two hittie spies who, after being tortured, revealed the true location of Muwatali’s army.
-After learning the location, Ramses summoned the remainder of the army and planned to attack the Ra division.
-When Muwatali saw an approaching army, he sent his chariot force south of Kadesh to attack the approaching Ra division army.
+The battle took place in present-day Syria between the Egyptians (Ramesses II) and the Hittite Empire (Muwatalli II).
+Ramesses, along with his bodyguard, arrived from the north to join the Amun division and set up a fortified camp to await the Ra division who were marching from the north.
+They captured two Hittite spies who, after being tortured, revealed the true location of Muwatalli’s army.
+After learning the location, Ramesses summoned the remainder of the army and planned to attack the Ra division.
+When Muwatalli saw an approaching army, he sent his chariot force south of Kadesh to attack the approaching Ra division.

-Siege of Syracuse is a part of the second Punic war that took place in 214-212 BC.
-Sicily was fragmentally divided into two rulers.
+The Siege of Syracuse is part of the Second Punic War that took place between 214 and 212 BC.
+Sicily was fragmentally divided between two rulers.
 The Romans controlled the west and north, while Hiero controlled the remainder.
 After the death of Hiero, his young grandson Hieronymus succeeded him.
-He started negotiating with Hannibal, which did not turn out well for him.
-Hieronymus was assassinated and Syracuse was declared a democratic republic primarily dominated by Carthaginian.
+He started negotiating with Hannibal but this did not turn out well for him.
+Hieronymus was assassinated and Syracuse was declared a democratic republic primarily dominated by the Carthaginians.

 The assassination of Hieronymus led to a conflict between pro-Carthaginian and pro-Roman factions.
-The two brothers, Hippocrates and Epicydes, of mixed Syracusan and Carthaginian descent, took control of the city with a hope to make a Sicily Carthaginian stronghold.
-In order to deal with the situation, the Romans sent Marcus Claudius Marcellus to Sicily, who took control of the Leontini and took all the Carthaginians prisoner – beating and beheaded them.
-The two brothers escaped from the Leontini and spread the story to the Romans.
-The Romans slaughtered all the inhabitants of the city.
-Marcellus encircled Syracuse and commenced the military operation in 213 BC.
+The two brothers, Hippocrates and Epicydes, of mixed Syracusan and Carthaginian descent, took control of the city in the hope of creating a Sicily–Carthaginian stronghold.
+In order to deal with the situation, the Romans sent Marcus Claudius Marcellus to Sicily, who took control of Leontini and took all the Carthaginians prisoner, beating and beheaded them.
+The two brothers escaped from Leontini and spread the story to the Romans.
+The Romans slaughtered all the inhabitants of the city and Marcellus encircled Syracuse and commenced the military operation in 213 BC.

 6. Battle of the Metaurus (207 BC)